• Skip to primary navigation

 To mix the eggs, vanilla, milk and lemon juice, you just simple whisk them together before mixing them in with the dry ingredients.

-Blending scone dough
+Blending scone dough with a pastry cutter

 If you have a pastry blender, you can use it to cut the butter in with the dry ingredients until pea sized chunks form.
 If not, use a fork, two butter knives or smoosh it between your fingers to mix it up.